 Challenge number Detail of challenge 1 Weak language and communication skills with associated poor vocabulary.
-Lack of reading/reading material and stories at home in some cases leads to lack of exposure to wide range of vocabulary as children enter school.
 Disadvantaged children entering Nursery and Reception can have poor communication and language skills.
 The lockdowns since March 2020 have not helped this.
 Without intervention, this gap widens and the lack of oracy skills continues through school, leading to lack of confidence, heightened inability to access the curriculum and therefore lower attainment in basic skills/ the curriculum as a whole.
-2 Basic skills: In 2022, Y1 Phonics data for PP children is well below the National figure for PP children (taken by Y1 pupils in June 2022 and comparison based on 2022 Y1 National data for PP and other) Data for KS2 PP EXS Reading and Writing was in line with National Other in 2022.
-At KS1 PP EXS Reading was well below National PP and Other with a bigger gap for Writing.
-EYFS data shows lower attainment for PP children both in baseline and end of year attainment.
-Internal data shows lower attainment in basic skills for our disadvantaged children.
-With the effect of the Covid pandemic, the gap between disadvantaged and other children has widened.
-3 In school observations give evidence that the well-being of many of our disadvantaged pupils have been impacted by Covid partial school closures to a greater extent than for other pupils (this is supported by national studies).
+2 Basic skills: EYFS data shows lower attainment for PP children both in baseline and end of year attainment - 50% achieving GLD.
+Phonics Year 1 - 45% achieved the pass mark (PP) and 71% (all) Year 2 Reading, Writing and Maths all lower than that of the whole cohort with Writing being the weakest 3 In school observations give evidence that the well-being of many of our disadvantaged pupils have been impacted by Covid partial school closures to a greater extent than for other pupils (this is supported by national studies).
 This has resulted in more significant wellbeing / pastoral and mental health needs.
-As a result, some have less well developed self regulation skills and management of emotions leading to dysregulation and disassociation from learning further leading to lower attainment in basic skills and therefore across the curriculum.
+As a result, some have less well developed self-regulation skills and management of emotions leading to dysregulation and disassociation from learning further leading to lower attainment in basic skills and therefore across the curriculum.
 4 Attendance and punctuality are lower for PP children than for other children.
-Attendance: PP 90.37% Non PP 94.59% Statutory late: PP.5% Non PP 0.39% Persistent absence: PP 41.33% Non PP 18.4% Punctuality is particularly important as basic skills are taught first thing in the morning.
+Attendance: PP 89% Non PP 96% Persistent absence: PP 45% Non PP 21% Punctuality is particularly important as basic skills are taught first thing in the morning.
 5 Parental engagement - Parent/carer engagement is key in supporting the children throughout their education.
 Lack of confidence and key skills can contribute to lack of engagement as can parent's own school experiences.
 6 Observations and discussions with pupils evidence that a number of our pupils have limited wider opportunities beyond their immediate environment with few cultural capital experiences.
 This impacts on pupils understanding of elements of the curriculum and further on language and communication and in turn, contributes to low aspirations.